Study with us

 No written work is required.

 If called, you will normally receive a single interview.
 The questions will be in the nature of mathematical or logic puzzles.
-No Computer Science experience, ability to write programs, or knowledge of any data structures and algorithms is ever required.
+No Computer Science experience, ability to write programs, or knowledge of any data structures and algorithms is ever required - we design our questions carefully so everyone has an equal chance.
 In addition:

 The interview is our opportunity to learn more about you by working through some puzzles together.
 We don't expect anyone to solve the puzzles entirely unaided and that helps us get a glimpse of how effectively we will be able to teach you advanced Computer Science over the next three or four years.
 In general, there isn't a 'right' way to solve any of the puzzles, and it doesn't matter whether or not you get a solution (so do not feel that you must impress us or tell us what you think we might want to hear!).
 Instead, enjoy the logic puzzles and think out loud as you try to solve them.
 As you proceed, we will ask you questions that will guide your thoughts in a useful direction, or check that you have considered all possibilities for a situation.
 Just keep thinking out loud and you'll give a great interview.